fhildeb/lukso-node-guide/docs/theory/preparations/node-specifications.md

 ---
-sidebar_label: "Node Specification"
+sidebar_label: "Node Specifications"
 sidebar_position: 1
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Node Specification
+# Node Specifications

 Running a Ethereum node for a custom network like LUKSO is not a one‑size‑fits‑all affair.
 Hardware needs grow with the amount of historical data you keep and the additional services you plan to enable.
 This guide compares three typical setups.